Streets to Home

 We know that the sooner people move off the streets, the less likely they are to fall back into homelessness.
-Streets to Home is an individual approach; outreach workers assess each individual’s situation and have discretionary dollars to help people get back on their feet.
+And, once off the streets, a stable income is just as necessary to maintain stable housing.

 Success to Date

-Our Goal: Reduce Number of Unsheltered by 50%
+Reduce the number of unsheltered people by 50%